4 Tips for Getting a Job at a Daycare Without Any Experience

 One thing is for sure: You love kids and enjoy spending time with the ones in your life.
 You, more than anyone, know to appreciate their unending curiosity, boundless energy, spunk and humor.
 After all, kids really do say the funniest things.

 You’d love working with little kids, and maybe you’ve even done some babysitting in the past.
-But you’ve never had any formal experience at a daycare—and you’d like to change that.
+But you’ve never had any formal experience in a childcare setting—and you’d like to change that.
 You want a career working with children, and with your patience and creativity, you know you’ll make a difference in their young lives.

 Don’t let your lack of experience stop you.
 After all, everyone has to start somewhere.
 Keep reading for expert advice on everything you need to know about how to get a job at a daycare with little or no experience.